 Communication & Information Visually express ideas in coherent, concise, and technically In class discussions and critiques.
-Goal 3: Employ the principles of visual form for sophisticated image manipulation Literacy correct forms Working in small teams to solve problems and get feedback on asset builds.
-Goal 4: Understand the production and assessment of media objects Identify, explain, compare, apply, argue, interpret, and evaluate Working in small teams to Goal 6: Question the way digital media functions in multiple cultural contexts information in a variety of digital forms. produce pre-production materials for an original game.
-Goal 7: Recognize various forms of language processing and their implication for media authoring Engage effectively with diverse groups through listening & speaking Developing an understanding of software and techniques Goal 8: Appreciate the history of technological development, from local to global perspectives, and its oneon one, in small groups, & in large groups, both online & through weekly assignments. implications for a variety mediums Goal 9: Utilize an interdisciplinary perspective in order to face to face. understand the basics of social, economic, and education changes brought about by digital media Goal 10: Be practiced and capable communicators in all mediums
+Goal 3: Employ the principles of visual form for sophisticated image manipulation Literacy correct forms Working in small teams to solve problems and get Goal 4: Understand the production and assessment of media objects Identify, explain, compare, apply, argue, feedback on asset builds.
+Goal 6: Question the way digital media functions in interpret, and evaluate information in a variety Working in small teams to produce pre-production multiple cultural contexts of digital forms. materials for an original game.
+Goal 7: Recognize various forms of language processing and their implication for media authoring Engage effectively with diverse groups through listening & speaking oneon one, in small Developing an understanding of software and techniques through weekly assignments.
+Goal 8: Appreciate the history of technological development, from local to global perspectives, and its implications for a variety mediums groups, & in large groups, both online & face to face.
+Goal 9: Utilize an interdisciplinary perspective in order to understand the basics of social, economic, and education changes brought about by digital media Goal 10: Be practiced and capable communicators in all mediums